TleukhanDMussin/Kazakh_Letter_Recognition/README.md

 This will install the necessary libraries, including PyTorch, OpenCV, and the YOLO package by Ultralytics.

 ## Dataset
+You can download the dataset in from "dataset" folder.
+We have collected 250 images with 9 classes.

 The dataset used for training and validation consists of grayscale images of handwritten Kazakh characters.
 The dataset structure is defined in the **`Jamilya.yaml`** file:
 - **Train/Val/Test Paths**: